 Your DL196 certificate or CBT certificate is valid for two years, you will need to complete another days training before this expires to remain legally on the road.

-You will need to bring your driving licence card (or your paper driving licence and some photographic identification such as a passport).
+You will need to bring your driving licence card (or your paper driving licence and some photographic identification such as a passport) as well as a driving licence check code.
 As it is a full day bring some refreshments too to keep up your concentration levels.

 No. You will still need to show L plates when riding with a CBT so you must take a full motorcycle test before you can carry passengers or ride on the motorway .